mode-x/headlines/README.md

 > News in realtime

 ## Features
-* Users should be able to view top headlines based on country (filters)
+* Users should be able to view top headlines based on country (filters).
+* Users should be able to select sources and view headlines based on sources (filters).
 * Users should be able to search through a list of sources.
-* Users should be able to select sources and view headlines based on sources (filters).
-* Users should be able to click links to the original articles and be redirected to them on a new tab
+* Users should be able to click links to the original articles and be redirected to them on a new tab.

 ## Build Setup